dovahcrow/factor-expr/README.md

 ### 1. Prepare the dataset

 A dataset is a tabular format with float64 columns and arbitrary column names.
+Each row in the dataset represents a tick, e.g. for a daily dataset, each row is one day.
-For example, here is an OHLC candle dataset with 2 rows:
+For example, here is an OHLC candle dataset representing 2 ticks:

 ```python
 df = pd.DataFrame({